chacajliu/chacaj/content/en/blog/_index.md

 ---
-title: "Blog"
+title: "Publishing"
 weight: 20
 ---

-Here is a election of my previous projects in events and design.
+A selection of my past publishing.